RaphaelHardFork/solidity-ts-template/README.md

 ## Not added yet

-- Upgradeable contracts, with the ugraded function for the `deployed.json`, to know the implementation address.
+- Upgradeable contracts, with the upgraded function for the `deployed.json`, to know the implementation address.
 - Signature utils